SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ## FAQ

-Below, you'll find answers to some of the frequently asked questions about our UI redesign project.
+This guide provides answers to some of the frequently asked questions about the Sumo Logic UI redesign project.

-### What are you launching?
+### What's being launched?

 We are excited to introduce the Sumo Logic Unified Experience, also known as Project Kanso, inspired by the Japanese principle of simplicity and clutter elimination.
 This initiative integrates the capabilities of our Log Analytics, Cloud SIEM, and Cloud SOAR into a unified navigation system.
 Alongside this integration, we have implemented several user interface enhancements to make all Sumo Logic features more accessible and user-friendly.

-### What problems does this address?
+### What issues does the New UI resolve?

-A disjointed user interface and different navigation pattern between the Log Analytics, Cloud SIEM, and Cloud SOAR makes it more difficult for users to use the tools together to monitor and troubleshoot.
+The disparate user interface and varying navigation patterns among Log Analytics, Cloud SIEM, and Cloud SOAR have made it challenging for users to effectively utilize these tools together for monitoring and troubleshooting.

-Current information architecture and navigation fell short of adequately exposing useful functionalities to users.
-It is organized around tools such as Explore, Traces, Log Search, and Metric Search instead of use cases.
-This adds a burden on the user to discover these functionalities.
+The current information architecture and navigation system have not effectively showcased useful functionalities to users.
+It's structured around tools like Explore, Traces, Log Search, and Metric Search rather than focusing on user-centric use cases.
+This places a burden on users to discover these functionalities.

-In-app tabs create performance and usability problems as all the tabs share a single browser tab.
-In-app tabs break native browser navigation capabilities such as the back button and grouping the tabs.
-The New UI navigation lets you use native browser capabilities and gives you the freedom to organize tabs based on your preferences.
+In-app tabs present performance and usability challenges since they all operate within a single browser tab.
+These tabs disrupt native browser navigation features like the back button and tab grouping.
+The New UI navigation lets you leverage native browser capabilities and customize tab organization according to your preferences.

-### What changes have you made?
-How does it improve my experience with Sumo?
+### What changes have been implemented and how do they enhance my Sumo experience?

-You'll see the same navigation across Log Analytics, Cloud SIEM, and Cloud SOAR products.
-This will provide a consistent experience for users using Sumo Logic across observability and security use cases.
+You'll now notice a uniform navigation system across Log Analytics, Cloud SIEM, and Cloud SOAR products, ensuring a consistent experience for Sumo Logic users engaged in both observability and security use cases.

-Product features on the left navigation bar will be organized in a solution-centric way, focusing on use cases such as infrastructure monitoring, application monitoring, log analysis, security monitoring, and analytics.
-This organization will make it easier for users to locate and access Sumo Logic's product features.
+The left navigation bar now organizes product features in a solution-centric manner, emphasizing key use cases like infrastructure monitoring, application monitoring, log analysis, security monitoring, and analytics.
+This reorganization aims to facilitate easier access to Sumo Logic's product features.

 In-app tabs will be replaced with native browser tabs, significantly improving _First Contentful Paint_ (FCP) and _Time to Interactive_ (TTI) metrics.
 With this change, you'll experience faster page load times and ability to organize tabs the way you are used to with other applications.

 Most of the page URLs will now be stateful, allowing you to easily share content with your team members.
 Any changes made in the UI will be reflected in the URL parameters, making it simple for you to copy and share URLs.
 Additionally, this feature enables users to navigate back to previous states effortlessly by using the browser.

-### I'm concerned about new experiences and unknown issues.
-What is Sumo Logic doing for a smooth transition?
+### I have some concerns regarding unfamiliar experiences and potential issues arising from them.
+How is Sumo Logic addressing these concerns to ensure a seamless transition?

-We know change can be hard.
-We genuinely believe that the New UI will deliver a significantly improved, faster, and well-integrated experience for our customers.
-To ensure a smooth transition, we've implemented a few steps:
+Understanding the challenges that come with change, we are confident that the New UI will offer our customers a notably enhanced, faster, and more seamlessly integrated experience.
+To facilitate a smooth transition, we have taken the following steps:

 * **Dogfooding**.
 We at Sumo Logic are the biggest customer of our own platform.
 Through extensive dogfooding, we've gained a deep understanding of workflows and addressed any issues that arose.
 * **Beta Testing**.
 We're conducting extensive beta testing with a large group of our customers.
 This allows us to gather feedback and address any pain points that may have been overlooked.
 If you'd like to participate, reach out to your Sumo Logic account executive.